andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 ### SkinInputMap

 This class provides a secondary repository for the event handlers and key mappings created by the skin.
-The skin is expected to construct an instance of it attach to the control's main InputMap via InputMap.setSkinInputMap() in Skin.install().
+The skin constructs an instance of this class and then registers it with the control by calling `InputMap.setSkinInputMap()` inside `Skin.install()`.

-Most of the skins create behaviors that contain state, see the [Control Class Hierarchy](https://github.com/andy-goryachev-oracle/Test/blob/main/doc/Controls/ControlsClassHierarchy.md) [1].
+Most skins create stateful behavior implementaions, see the [Control Class Hierarchy](https://github.com/andy-goryachev-oracle/Test/blob/main/doc/Controls/ControlsClassHierarchy.md) [1].
 Most frequently used skin input map is therefore SkinInputMap.Stateful, which can be obtained by calling `SkinInputMap.create()`.